NervanaSystems/ngraph-python/doc/source/adding_new_ops.rst

             @visit.on_type(Prod)
             def visit(self, op):
+                """
+                When Prod op is visited by transformer passes, replace it with other ops depending on the input operand to optimize performance and reduce to 2D to meet gpu device constrains.
+                """
                 x = op.args[0]
                 if x.is_scalar:
-                    # Prod of a scalar is just the scalar raised to the power of the
-                    # axes size rebroadcast
                     val = broadcast(power(cast_axes(x, ()), op.reduction_axes.size), op.axes)
                     self.replace_op(op, val)
                     return